-- Acupuncture, when not performed by a Physician; - Another Railroad Plan services and supplies for which an Eligible Dependent is entitled to benefits as an employee in connection with Another Railroad Health and Welfare Plan, except as stated on page 51; - Completion of claim forms or missed appointments; - Cosmetic/Reconstructive Surgery or treatment, except as specified on pages 119 through 120 of this booklet, including but not limited to: - Abdominoplasty. - Breast reduction surgery. - · Liposuction. - Rhytidectomy. - Cosmetic Services such as, but not limited, to wigs or toupees (except for loss of hair resulting from treatment of a malignancy or permanent loss of hair from an accidental injury), hair transplants, hair weaving, or any drug if such drug is used in connection with baldness. - Counseling Services, Treatment, or Education Services such as, but not limited to:
+- Acupuncture, when not performed by a Physician. - Another Railroad Plan services and supplies for which an Eligible Dependent is entitled to benefits as an employee in connection with Another Railroad Health and Welfare Plan, except as stated on page 51. - Completion of claim forms or missed appointments. - Cosmetic/Reconstructive Surgery or treatment, except as specified under the description of "Physicians' Services" in the "List of Covered Health Services" section of this booklet, including but not limited to: - Abdominoplasty. - Breast reduction surgery. - Liposuction. - Rhytidectomy. - Cosmetic Services such as, but not limited, to wigs or toupees (except for loss of hair resulting from treatment of a malignancy or permanent loss of hair from an accidental injury), hair transplants, hair weaving, or any drug if such drug is used in connection with baldness. - Counseling Services, Treatment, or Education Services such as, but not limited to:

-- Services given by a pastoral counselor, except as specified under "Hospice Care Services" on pages 111 through 112. - Educational rehabilitation, or treatment of learning disabilities, regardless of the setting in which such services are provided. - Treatment for personal or professional growth, development, or training or professional certification. - Evaluation, consultation, or therapy for educational or professional training or for investigational purposes relating to employment. - Examinations, testing, evaluations or treatment which may be required solely for purposes of obtaining or maintaining employment or insurance or pursuant to judicial order or administrative proceedings. - Academic education during residential treatment. - Therapies such as Erhard/The Forum, primal therapy, aversion therapy, bioenergetic therapy, crystal healing therapy. - Counseling services and/or treatment related to such problems as financial, marital or occupational difficulties, adult anti-social behavior or parent-child relationships. - Non-abstinence based or nutritionally based chemical dependency treatment. - Education, training and bed and board while confined in an institution which is mainly a school or other institution for training, a place of rest, a place for the aged or a nursing home.
+- Services given by a pastoral counselor, except as specified under the description of "Hospice Care Services" in the "List of Covered Health Services" section of this booklet. - Educational rehabilitation, or treatment of learning disabilities, regardless of the setting in which such services are provided. - Treatment for personal or professional growth, development, or training or professional certification. - Evaluation, consultation, or therapy for educational or professional training or for investigational purposes relating to employment. - Examinations, testing, evaluations or treatment which may be required solely for purposes of obtaining or maintaining employment or insurance or pursuant to judicial order or administrative proceedings. - Academic education during residential treatment. - Therapies such as Erhard/The Forum, primal therapy, aversion therapy, bioenergetic therapy, crystal healing therapy. - Counseling services and/or treatment related to such problems as financial, marital or occupational difficulties, adult anti-social behavior or parentchild relationships. - Non-abstinence based or nutritionally based chemical dependency treatment.

-Sensitivity training, educational training therapy or treatment for an education requirement.
+- Education, training and bed and board while confined in an institution which is mainly a school or other institution for training, a place of rest, a place for the aged or a nursing home. - Sensitivity training, educational training therapy or treatment for an education requirement.